dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 ---

-Every time a student cards into a UCLA Recreation facility, an entry is timestamped and recorded.
+Every time a student cards into a UCLA Recreation facility, the visit is timestamped and recorded.
-Last school year, **1.5 million** visits were recorded like that.
+Last school year, **1.5 million visits** were recorded like that.
-They tell us a lot about how students use each facility and also inform **where and when you should workout**.
+They tell us a lot about how students use each facility and could inform **when and where you want to workout**.

-The most obvious use of that data – all entrance records from the 2015 to 2016 school year – is to **estimate how many people are in the gym at any given moment**.
+An obvious use of that data – all entrance records from the 2015 to 2016 school year – is to **estimate how many people are in the gym at any given moment**.
-Because the anonymized records include only the timestamp of each entrance, but not the headcount inside a facility, we need a model to *estimate* traffic.
+Because the anonymized records include only the timestamp of each entrance, but not the headcount inside a facility or the exit timestamp, we need a model to *estimate* traffic.

 That model would have to account for not only people who entered at a particular time (for which we use the data) but also *some proportion* of the people who entered *previously* and remained (here's where the model comes in).
 More details are explained later, but for now you should be confident that the estimates are solid.